-Assignments will be dispersed through the online Revel platform, and consist of reading completion, self-reflection exercises, completing the course textbook quizzes, and a self-reflection paper through Revel using APA guidelines.
-The total comprises 10% of the course mark.
+Assignments will be dispersed throughout the semester, and consist of reading completion, self-reflection exercises, completing the course textbook quizzes, and a self- reflection paper using APA guidelines.
+The total comprises 10% of the coursemark.

-The final exam will be a collection of multiple-choice questions, matching, and true/false questions reviewing the relevant material from the year.
-All materials reviewed throughout the course are eligible for testing.
+The final exam will be a collection of multiple-choice questions, matching, and true/false questions reviewing the relevant material from the semester.
+All materials reviewed throughout thecourse are eligible for testing.
 This is 40% of the course mark.